On this page

 return user # returns None if not found, not a dict

-Fix: guard the return value.
-DebugAI will show you the exact function and suggest the guard.
+Guard the return value.
+DebugAI shows you the exact function and suggests the guard.

 Pattern 2: int + str